SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 20 May, 2024
+### 📅 Tuesday, 21 May, 2024
 ------
 ### Events
 ------
-As of my knowledge cutoff date in early 2023, specific events scheduled for May 20th of any given year in the USA can vary.
-Here are some types of events that might typically occur on May 20th:
+As of my last update, there is no guarantee of a specific event that will happen on May 21st in any given year without current context.
+However, traditionally, there are types of events that might take place on or around this date each year in the USA:

-- **Local Festivals:** Many towns and cities have annual festivals or fairs that might happen around this time, celebrating local culture, history, or seasonal events.
-- **Graduation Ceremonies:** Many universities and high schools in the United States have commencement ceremonies in
+- College and university graduations
+- Memorial Day Weekend events (if the 21st is close to the last Monday of May)
+- Sporting events (e.g., Major League Baseball games, NBA playoffs if they are occurring during
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings and embrace each day with a grateful heart. ✨💖🌅"
+"Every new sunrise is a new invitation to rise and shine 🌅✨ Believe in the magic of new beginnings and embrace the opportunities that come your way with an open heart 💖🚀"